AnjaniBeesu/DSA.java/stacks.md

 - Linear Data Structure
 - Follows LIFO Principle
 - Insertion and deletion happen only at one end (Top)
-- Efficient for recursive and backtracking problems
+- Efficient for recursive and backtracking problems.

 ---